slyfox1186/script-repo/README.md

 ------

 ## Install [FFmpeg](https://ffmpeg.org/download.html)
-  - **Compile from souce code obtained through the official FFmpeg GitHub repository**
+  - **Compiles the latest updates from souce code by issuing API calls to each repositories backend**
   - **Rips the latest package updates by issuing API calls.
 Any updates will be noticed by the script**
   - **Installing the CUDA SDK Toolkit to unlock Hardware Acceleration is available during install to make things as easy as possible**